Skip to main content

 No extended period is granted to bring your vehicle for inspection, except if the owner of the vehicle:

-• lives more than 80 kilometres from the nearest inspection office and have not had the opportunity to bring the vehicle for inspection within the time limit.
+• lives more than 80 kilometers from the nearest inspection office and has not had the opportunity to bring the vehicle in for inspection within the time limit.

 In such cases, the owner can be granted an additional period of 2 months by filling in the form for postponement or cancellation of a neglect charge.
 The request must have been received before the period for inspecting the vehicle expires.